martintrojer/martintrojer.github.com/content/post/2012-07-23-untying-the-recursive-knot.md

 title: Untying the Recursive Knot
 ---

-Here I present a couple of examples of the functional design pattern "untying the recursive knot".
-I've found this useful in a couple of occasions, for instance when breaking apart mutually recursive functions.
-Material inspired by Jon Harrop's excellent [Visual F# to Technical Computing](http://www.ffconsultancy.com/products/fsharp_for_technical_computing/).
+Here I present a couple of examples of the functional design pattern "untying the recursive knot."
+I've found this useful on several occasions, for instance, when breaking apart mutually recursive functions.
+This material was inspired by Jon Harrop's excellent [Visual F# for Technical Computing](http://www.ffconsultancy.com/products/fsharp_for_technical_computing/).

-First, let's look at a simple factorial implementation using direct recursion;
+First, let's look at a simple factorial implementation using direct recursion:
 ```clojure
 (defn fact [n]
   (if (= n 0) 1
       (* n (fact (dec n)))))
 ```

-We can break the direct recursive dependency by replacing the recursive calls with calls to a function argument;
+We can break the direct recursive dependency by replacing the recursive calls with calls to a function argument:
 ```clojure
 (defn fact' [fact n]
   (if (= n 0) 1
       (* n (fact (dec n)))))
 ```

 We have now broken the recursive knot!
-The functionality can be recovered by tying the recursive knot using the following y combinator;
+The functionality can be recovered by tying the recursive knot using the following Y combinator:

 ```clojure
 (defn y [f & xs]
   (apply f (partial y f) xs))
 ```

-For example;
+For example:
 ```clojure
 (y fact' 10)
 ;; 3628800
 ```

-This has given us extra power, we may for instance inject new functionality into every invocation without touching the original definition;
+This has given us extra power, we may for instance inject new functionality into every invocation without touching the original definition:

 ```clojure
 (y (fn [f n]